larabjork/galactic-age-calc/README.md

   * Project is in a polished, portfolio-quality state.
   * Required functionality was in place by the Friday deadline.
   * Project demonstrates understanding of week's concepts.
 If prompted, you are able to discuss your code with an instructor using correct terminology.

+###Specifications
+I developed these specs based on the assignment description.

+1. The program will confirm that user has entered a number / will

 ###Technologies Used